 We further elaborate on these points in the Annex accompanying this letter.
-It is incomprehensible that the Commission undermines its own Farm to Fork, Biodiversity and Soil strategies, boycotts farmer's adaptation to climate change and long-term perspectives, and takes actions which pose a threat to food security.
+It is incomprehensible that the Commission undermines its own Farm to Fork, Biodiversity and Soil strategies, boycotts farmers' adaptation to climate change and long-term perspectives, and takes actions against the public interest.
 Farmers in their fields across Europe are showing that enhancing crop rotation, soil health, ecological infrastructure and biodiversity can significantly lower pesticide dependency, enhance water infiltration, decrease drought stress and erosion.
-Sustainable practices ensure stable yields even in the short term.
-Public funds should be urgently steered to nature- and climate-friendly practices with clear added societal value, and should be linked to ambitious result indicators, targets and timelines.
+Sustainable practices ensure stable yields, even in the short term.

 Agriculture is one of the main drivers of the biodiversity collapse, climate crisis and environmental pollution.
-Farmers are also strongly impacted by climate change and pesticide use, and they need the right supportive framework and clear policy signals to adopt good practices.
+Farmers are also strongly impacted by climate change and pesticide use, and they need the right supportive framework and clear policy signals to adopt needed practices.
 By going directly against its own strategies and objectives, the Commission is betraying European citizens and farmers.
 Not linking ambitious environmental requirements and targets to agricultural subsidies, which comprise one third of the EU public funds, would delete the social acceptability and legitimacy of the Common Agricultural Policy.
-For all the above-mentioned reasons, we ask to urgently withdraw your proposal to delete or severely weaken basic good environmental and agricultural conditions of the CAP.
+For all the above-mentioned reasons, we urgently ask you to take your responsibility and to reject the Commission's proposal to weaken or delete environmental requirements of the CAP.